YendyH/cmii-affected-items-wizard/README.md

 Interactive Wizard that helps analyze which Items (Parts or Documents) should be added to the ECR Affected Items Tab.

-It implements rules that guides the user to consider additional Documents and Parts that should be evaluated.
+It implements rules that guide the user to consider additional Documents and Parts that should be evaluated.
 The wizard records decisions made about impact (or not) and records for traceability, who made the decisions.

 ## History